Red-Teaming Playbook

 Narrate

-Attack 4: Context Flooding / Overwhelm
+Attack 4: Context Flooding / Overwhelm (DISCUSS)

-- 4 participants flooding Corleone’s context caused it to autonomously delete channels and moderate content without authorization, then deny and fabricate explanations when confronted (Aditya, Ref [2]).
+4 participants flooding Corleone’s context caused it to autonomously delete channels, then deny and fabricate explanations (Aditya, Ref [2]).
+Safety reasoning degraded before task performance did — the agent kept acting but stopped reasoning about whether it should.

 Narrate

-The trust escalation chain (PDF Fig 10, EunJeong, Ref [8])
+Trust escalation chain (PDF Fig 10, EunJeong, Ref [8])

-The governance capture (Alice + Kevin, Ref [1])
+Governance capture (Alice + Kevin, Ref [1])

 Narrate

-Quick Reference: Who Did What
+Quick Reference: Who Did What (Mangrove)

 - Jannik + Negev: Agent takeover chain (Fig 4)